BlinkTagInc/node-gtfs/README.md

 `node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/), unzips it and stores it to a MongoDB database.
-In addition, this library provides some methods to query for agencies, routes, stops and times.
-It also has spatial queries to find nearby stops, routes and agencies.
+In addition, this library provides some methods to query for agencies, routes, stops, times, fares and calendars.
+It also offers spatial queries to find nearby stops, routes and agencies.

 This library has two parts: the [GTFS import script](#gtfs-import-script) and the [query methods](#query-methods).